 “This made it easy to assume that vitamin E just doesn’t work.
 But, what we’ve found is that it may have been protective in some and not in others, and that genetic variation is linked to these outcomes,” she adds.

 Hall and team’s aim was to understand why vitamin E can be beneficial in some cases, while it may have no effect or even have a negative impact in others.
-The investigators’ findings appear in the Journal of the National Cancer Institute.
+The investigators’

 The researchers analyzed the data from the Women’s Health Study (WHS), which looked at the “benefits and risks of low-dose aspirin and vitamin E in the primary prevention of cardiovascular disease and cancer” in thousands of women from the U.S.